Forest1027/React-Redux/README.md

 |Local UI State|Show/Hide Backdrop|Mostly handled within components|
 |Persistent State|All Users, all Posts|Stored on server, relevant slice managed by Redux|
 |Client State|Is Authenticated?
 Filters set by User|Managed via Redux|

+## Action Creators
+A function that returns a function.